Bill-Mo/seckill-server/README.md

 2. **Modify the local paths in the configuration file:**

-    In the `application.properties` file, modify the relevant configurations such as database connection information and Redis address.
+    In the `application.properties` file, modify the relevant configurations.
+To my knowledge, the following configurations might need to be modified:

+    ```properties
+    spring.datasource.url
+    spring.datasource.username
+    spring.datasource.password
+    ```

 3. **Run the application:**

-    ```bash
-    mvn spring-boot:run
-    ```
+    Run the `SeckillApplication.java`

-    Visit `http://localhost:8080` to start using the Seckill Mall.
+    Visit `localhost:8080/seckill/index` to start using the Seckill Mall.

 ## Contributors